RyanChrisSmith/address_detective/README.md

   <img src="images/screenshot.png">

   - Make sure to label the keys exactly the same as in the screenshot `SMARTY_AUTH_ID` and `SMARTY_AUTH_TOKEN` so that the keys will work properly when the program is run
   - ONE LAST THING BEFORE YOU GO ANYWHERE!
-We have to protect *YOUR* keys too!
-Make sure to add `.env` file to your `.gitignore` file like pictured below
+Make sure *YOUR* keys are protected too!
+Check in the `.gitignore` file to make sure it shows `.env` listed.
+If it is, you are safe, if not add it to the file.

   <img src="images/screenshot-2.png">